-When you reach a certain age, you will need to take required minimum distributions from retirement accounts.
-Known as RMDs, these withdraws from traditional IRAs and 401(k) plans must be taken each year after age 72.
+When you reach a certain age, you will need to take the required minimum distributions from retirement accounts.
+Known as RMDs, these withdraw from traditional IRAs and 401(k) plans must be taken each year after age 72.
 Once you reach 72, you may view yourself as a senior citizen because “you have to start taking your RMDs from your retirement account,” Baker says.

 3) Stepping Away From Work